Literature of al-Andalus: Conquest

 Arabic literature in al-Andalus began with the Umayyad conquest of Hispania starting in the year 711.
-The 20th century Moroccan scholar of literature Abdellah Guennoun cites the Friday sermon of the Amazigh general Tariq ibn Ziyad to his soldiers upon landing in Iberia as a first example.
+The 20th century Moroccan scholar of literature Abdellah Guennoun cites the "Khutba of Tariq Ibn Ziyad", a Friday sermon of the Amazigh general Tariq ibn Ziyad to his soldiers upon landing in Iberia, as a first example.

 The literature of the Muslim conquerors of Iberia, aside from the Quran, was limited to eastern strophic poetry that was popular in the early 7th century.
 The content of the conquerors' poetry was often boasting about noble heritage, celebrating courage in war, expressing nostalgia for homeland, or elegy for those lost in battle, though all that remains from this period is mentions and descriptions.

 In contrast with the circumstances in the Visigothic invasion of Iberia, the Arabic that came with the Muslim invasion had the status of "a vehicle for a higher culture, a literate and literary civilization."
 From the eighth to the thirteenth century, the non-Latin forms of intellectual expression were dominant in the area.